-- Purpose: The purpose of the PCA National Championship Points System is to determine a PCA National Champion and a subsequent finishing order in each class for each calendar year.
+The purpose of the PCA National Championship Points System is to determine a PCA National Champion and a subsequent finishing order in each class for each calendar year.
 The GTD class will not be part of this championship as they will run in a separate championship.

-- General Points: All races where points are available will have the same basic structure for earning points.
+All races where points are available will have the same basic structure for earning points.
 Cars which do not finish will not be awarded points and will not be shown in a finishing position in race results.
 They will be shown at the bottom of the score sheet as DNF.
 To finish the race, a car must be running on track when the winner crosses the finish line and subsequently cross the finish line timing loop on track or in the hot pit.
 However, if with normal traffic flow, it is not possible to cross the finish line timing loop in the hot pits then the finish must be on track to avoid a DNF.
 Only races with standard starting and scoring will be points scoring races.
 For example, handicap races or inverted grids will not be points scoring races.
 Any points scoring races must be open to all racers.
-That is any race that has special qualifications will not award points. (example ‐ night race with extra experience requirement)
+That is, any race that has special qualifications will not award points. (example ‐ night race with extra experience requirement)

 Position points will only be awarded to cars that finish the race.
 Position points will only be awarded for finishing positions in class.
 The overall finishing position within the group does not earn points.
 Racers who finish 1st in class will earn 10 points, 2nd 7 points, 3rd 5 points, 4th 4 points, 5th 3 points, 6th 2 points and 7th 1 point.
 Points will be awarded in class for enduros in the same way as in sprint races.
 If two or more drivers share a car during an enduro, the total points earned by that car will be split equally among the drivers who drove it in that race.

 Points for in-class finishing position will be awared as follows:

-- Event Points: Each racer will earn 5 points for each event attended where the racer starts at least one scheduled race.
+Each racer will earn 5 points for each event attended where the racer starts and finishes at least one scheduled race.
 The fun race does not count.
 For position, bonus, and event points, to qualify as starting the racer must have passed the starter stand on the track after the green flag has been displayed to start the race.
 A late start after the field has started will count as a start if the racer passes the starter stand on the track.
 And to qualify as finishing the racer must be running on track when the winner crosses the finish line and subsequently cross the finish line timing loop on track or in the hot pit if it is possible at that track.
 There will be a maximum of 25 points available for each year in this category.

-- Championship Totals: The best 8 race points totals for each racer in all points scoring races for the year will count toward the National Championship.
+The best 8 race point totals for each racer in all points scoring races for the year will count toward the National Championship.
 Ties for the first three positions will be broken by the highest total in the 9th race then 10 th race etc. A racer must successfully complete a minimum of 5 race starts in point scoring races to be eligible for a National Podium Award.
 Starts for this requirement will be as described in VI above.

-- Points Races: Not all races in a race weekend will have points available.
+Not all races in a race weekend will have points available.
 The final scheduled sprint race will have points awarded.
 If an enduro is offered, it will have points awarded.
-If an enduro is not offered, the penultimate scheduled sprint race will have points awarded.
-There will be two points races per class.
+If an enduro is not offered, the second‐to‐ last scheduled sprint race will have points awarded.
+There will be two points’ races per class.
 For Example: Suppose a race event has three groups of races (red, green, yellow), and each of those groups have two sprint races and then the racers are regrouped and there are two enduro races (purple and pink run groups).
 In this scenario, the final sprint races for red, green, and yellow are the points scoring sprint races and both of the enduros are points scoring races.
-For purposes of figuring out which races are points races, the final schedule approved by the Steward prior to the beginning of the event will be used.
+For purposes of determining which races are points races, the final schedule approved by the Steward prior to the beginning of the event will be used.

-- Review: Any driver who believes that points awarded in any race are inaccurate may request a review of the points awarded by written (or email) request to the National Chairman within thirty (30) days of the last day of the race in question.
+Any driver who believes that points awarded in any race are inaccurate may request a review of the points awarded by written (or email) request to the PCA Club Racing Chairman within thirty (30) days of the last day of the race in question.
 Said request shall provide all documentation and/or justification as to why the points awarded should be reviewed.